mars0i/pasta/doc/functionalMASON.md

 energy, that's a brand new object, and MASON can't be expected to know about it.
 I created a quick-and-dirty non-functional-style version in branch `non-fnl` and saw that snipe properties update properly there.

-I think that I can work around this by passing special arguments to or writing a subclass of `SimpleInspector` or extending `Inspector` some other way, maybe using atoms or maps or other lookups by `id` to keep track of what snipe is being watched.

 This is potentially a big drawback of functional style for agent-based modeling--worse than crossover problems, in a sense.
 Even though